Antique Chinese Furniture

 Evaluating the age of antique Chinese furniture and carved panels

-As of now the export of antique furniture over 100 years old from China
+As of now the export of antiques over 50 years old from China

 has effectively been stopped.
 For this reason there is an even higher need to be

 conscious of some of the techniques used in the repair, restoration and the production of antique Chinese furniture.

 Yes, and I really meant it to be "production of antique

 needs to be paid to multiplication and ageing techniques employed to make